ManuelLR/MomaHome/monitoring/Readme.md

 TODO: Add diagram

-I'm going to use to Netdata Agents, one acting as parent (in my server) and other in the OpenWrt router acting as a child with no functionality, only forwarding the data to the parent.
+I'm going to use two Netdata Agents, one acting as parent (in my server) and other in the OpenWrt router acting as a child with no functionality, only forwarding the data to the parent.

 ## Netdata parent (aka, on the server)